Search

 Customer Churn Rate

-It is normal for a business to lose a certain number of customers every now and then, especially the larger companies.
+It is normal for a business to lose a certain number of customers now and then, especially the larger companies.
 But sometimes, the rate must be probed to determine why customers may be leaving.

 How do you calculate the churn rate?
 Divide the number of customers lost over a period by the total number of customers that the business had at the beginning of the period.
 Then multiply the result by 100.